turingschool/md_launch_curriculum/lessons/mod1/Collections.md

 ```

 ## Check for Understanding
+* What is the index of the first element in an Array or List?
 * Create an Array of the names of your favorite foods; let's call it `favoriteFoods`.
 * Imagine that you know need to change the list of your favorite foods (you've found you absolutely love green olives).
 Recreate your `favoriteFoods` to the most appropriate collection type.
 * Write a program that will output a summary of your favorite foods.
 Include the names of your favorite foods and the number of favorite foods that you have.
 For example: